-This report sets forth the 2024 Quarter 4 Short-Term Assessment of Reliability ("STAR") findings for the five-year study period of October 15, 2024, through October 15, 2029, considering forecasts of peak power demand, planned upgrades to the transmission system, and changes to the generation mix over the next five years.
+This report sets forth the 2025 Quarter 2 Short-Term Assessment of Reliability ("STAR") findings for the five-year study period of April 15, 2025, through April 15, 2030, considering forecasts of peak power demand, planned upgrades to the transmission system, and changes to the generation mix over the next five years.
+Included in this STAR is the ICAP Ineligible Forced Outage ("IIFO") of Gowanus Gas Turbine 3-6, Narrows Gas Turbine 2-1, and Narrows Gas Turbine 2-7.
+This assessment does not identify any Generator Deactivation Reliability Need due to the unavailability of these units.
 No new reliability needs are identified in this STAR.